shadowsocks/shadowsocks-org/src/content/en/config/01-quick-guide.md

 * `local_port`: local port number.
 * `password`: a password used to encrypt transfer.
 * `timeout`: connections timeout in seconds.
-* `method`: encryption method, "bf-cfb", "aes-256-cfb", "des-cfb", "rc4", etc. Default is table, which is not secure. "aes-256-gcm" is recommended.
+* `method`: encryption method.

 [JSON]: http://www.json.org/

+## Encryption Method

+The strongest option is an [AEAD cipher](/en/spec/AEAD-ciphers.html).
+The recommended choice is "chacha20-ietf-poly1305" or "aes-256-gcm".
+Other [stream ciphers](/en/spec/Stream-Ciphers.html) are implemented but do not provide integrity and authenticity.
+Unless otherwise specified the encryption method defaults to "table", which is **not secure**.

 ## URI and QR code